 Why is it necessary?

-The one minute APGAR assessment provides information about the baby’s physical health that helps the physician determine if immediate or future medical treatment will be required.
+The one minute APGAR assessment provides information about the baby’s physical health, and helps the physician determine if immediate or future medical treatment will be required.
 The five minute assessment measures how the baby has responded to previous resuscitation attempts, if such attempts were made.

 What conditions does the APGAR test evaluate?